 - Watch your drink! – Criminals who drug tourists usually target women, but in Brazil gay men are often targets.

-- Be careful who you bring back to your hotel – At some hotels, you can walk directly to your elevator, some may ask for ID from your guest(s) When in doubt, you can always go to one of Rio’s many gay saunas.
+- Be careful who you bring back to your hotel – At some hotels, you can walk directly to your elevator, some may ask for ID from your guest(s) The safest bet for hookups is to go to one of Rio’s many gay saunas.

-- Wear shoes – Yes, your new Havaiana flip flops are cute, but the streets will be come a muddy mess of spilled beer and urine.
+- Wear shoes – Yes, your new Havaiana flip flops are cute, but don’t be one of gringoes who goes home on crutches.

-- Don’t sweat every little expense – The club that wants to charge a cover of R$20 … That’s about US$6.50 right now.
+- Don’t sweat every little expense – The club that wants to charge a cover of R$50 … That’s about US$9.25 right now.

 Sign-up for Gay Carnival in Rio Newsletter